mynk-tmr/notes/Internet Protocols.md

 - doesn’t have file mgmt features ; cannot resume file transfers.

 **Managed File Transfer** support protocols like SFTP and FTPS.
 Used in banking industry, MFT provides additional encryption.

-## Trending
-### Server-sent events
-- allows a server to send events to client.
-Browser converts http stream into Event objects

-### Webhooks
-- **HTTP-based callback function** that allows lightweight, event-driven communication between 2 APIs.
-An application must have an API to use a webhook.
-- Webhooks can be used to r**eceive small amounts of data** from other apps
-- Webhooks are **reverse APIs or push APIs**, because they put the responsibility of communication on server.
-Server sends the client a single POST request as soon as the data is available.